 Religion is not a special kind of consciousness

 Carter thinks that Dogen’s assertion that “training is enlightenment” may throw light on Nishida’s notion that religion is not a special kind of consciousness.
 Carter writes that for Dogen, “To sit in zazen is to be enlightened.
-For to take one’s own enlightenment seriously enough to question one’s present state, and to act in search of a greater realisation is already to have taken the religious turn … The very act of questing, or questioning of self, is to have abandoned the complacent, uncritical, and conventional standpoint that simply assumes that we are who we appear to be … To put these assumptions in genuine doubt and to undertake the search for a deeper understanding of one’s own complex nature is the religious act itself.”
-(Carter, Ibid, 156) Enlightenment then starts when you first sit on the cushion, not when you are told that you have “passed” your first kensho, or when you have achieved satori, which could be understood as having gained the ability to live in a permanent state of no-mind.
+For to take one’s own enlightenment seriously enough to question one’s present state, and to act in search of a greater realisation is already to have taken the religious turn … The very act of questing, or questioning of self, is to have abandoned the complacent, uncritical, and conventional standpoint that simply assumes that we are who we appear to be … To put these assumptions in genuine doubt and to undertake the search for a deeper understanding of one’s own complex nature is the religious act itself” (Carter, Ibid, 156).
+Enlightenment then starts when you first sit on the cushion, not when you are told that you have “passed” your first kensho, or when you have achieved satori.
 The Buddha’s enlightenment is traditionally described as the insight into co-dependent origination.
 That was when the Buddha, having sat all night under the Bodhi tree, and fought Mara’s temptations, saw clearly that things had no own being, and arose in dependence upon each other.
 But for the Buddha and all Buddhist practitioners, this first insight has to grow into a deep conviction whereby one’s whole life is permeated with this understanding, when, in Buddhist language, it becomes “your bones and marrow.”
 “Then, all experience is now enlightened.
 Nothing is taken in its heretofore unquestioned “objective” sense.
-All is in flux and yet not in flux, and one is now able (however infinitesimally at first) to look at and then through all objects and events of consciousness towards their “lining.”
-(Carter, Ibid, 157)
+All is in flux and yet not in flux, and one is now able (however infinitesimally at first) to look at and then through all objects and events of consciousness towards their “lining” [of nothingness](Carter, Ibid, 157).

 From the individual to the collective